- 10 Jul 2020

-This guidance is for managers and field social workers in adult, justice and children’s services, and mental health officers, regarding home visits and other face-to-face direct contact with service users and significant others in community settings.
+This guidance is for managers, social workers and social care workers undertaking home visits and other face-to-face direct contact with service users and significant others in community settings.

-During the Covid-19 pandemic, there will be many ways that social work practice and the protection of children and adults can continue, without the need for face-to-face contact with people.
-It is essential to balance the need to prevent harm, with the need to avoid causing harm by spread of infection.
+During the Covid-19 pandemic, there will be many ways that social work and social care can continue to support people, without the need for face-to-face contact.
+It is essential to balance the need to protect, support and supervise, with the need to avoid causing harm by spread of infection.

 Practitioners with underlying health conditions that put them at increased risk of severe illness from COVID-19, including those who are immunosuppressed, must not undertake work that entails direct and face-to-face contact.